-Valley Clean Energy is committed to its mission to deliver higher levels of renewable energy to the community at lower rates than PG&E. We will also offer 100% renewable energy at a slightly higher rate for those who want to do even more to reduce carbon emissions.
+Valley Clean Energy is committed to its mission to deliver higher levels of renewable energy to the community.
+We will also offer 100% renewable energy at a slightly higher rate for those who want to do even more to reduce carbon emissions.

 But where will this power come from?
 First, let’s explain a couple terms: